priya006/OauthProvider/README.md

 4. Fire the curl command `curl http://localhost:9000/oauth/access_token -X POST -d "client_id=bob_client_id" -d "client_secret=bob_client_secret" -d "grant_type=client_credentials"`
 5. Yay!
 Now You are in debug mode! ![Debug](https://github.com/priya006/OauthProvider/blob/master/Debug_Mode.png)

+# How to run the test?
+1. Run the command `sbt test` It runs the test suite using the ScalaTest as a dependency in the build.sbt file.